-If you have been hurt in an accident, one of your first priorities should be seeing a doctor to determine the nature and extent of your injuries.
+If you have been hurt in an accident, one of your first priorities should be seeing a doctor.
+This will help determine the nature and extent of your injuries.
 This is important not only for your health but also for the success of your personal injury case.
-If you fail to follow your doctor’s advice, it can actually hurt your chances of obtaining a full and fair recovery for your injuries.
+And, if you fail to follow your doctor’s advice, it can actually hurt your chances of obtaining a full and fair recovery for your injuries.

 Insurance Companies Often Try to Downplay Injuries

-What You Can Do to Help Your Case
+What You Can Do to Help Your Accident Case

 - Maintain communication with your health care providers.
 Keep all providers up to date on your symptoms and let them know if you develop new symptoms or pain.

 - Attend all appointments.
 If you must cancel an appointment, document the reason and reschedule as soon as possible.